tuned-org-uk/tauformer/README.md

 **A Transformer architecture using taumode attention for memory-efficient sequence modeling**

-Tauformer replaces standard dot-product attention with **taumode distance scoring**, compressing token representations into scalar synthetic indices derived from feature-space topological analysis.
+Tauformer replaces standard inner-product attention with **taumode distance scoring**, compressing token representations into scalar synthetic indices derived from feature-space topological analysis.
 This enables constant-memory key storage while maintaining full attention expressiveness.

 ## Overview

 Standard transformer attention computes \( O(T^2) \) pairwise scores via \( QK^\top \), then applies softmax and weighted sum with \( V \).
 Tauformer innovates by:

 - **Scalar indexing**: Each query/key is compressed into a scalar \( \lambda \) via Rayleigh quotient energy on a feature-space graph Laplacian (see `arrowspace-rs` paper).
-- **Distance-based scoring**: Attention scores use \( -|\lambda_q - \lambda_k| / T \) instead of dot products
+- **Distance-based scoring**: Attention scores use \( -|\lambda_q - \lambda_k| / T \) instead of inner-products
 - **Memory-first caching**: Stores only \( (\lambda_k, V) \) tuples, not full \( K \) vectors

 This provides significant memory savings for long contexts while preserving the causal masking and softmax stability pipeline.
+Also, leveraging `arrowspace` it makes possible to embed domain knowledge directly at attention heads level, implementing a de-facto persistent memory for token generation based on verified domain knowledge (see `TAUATTENTION.md` for some details).

 ## Architecture